DavidDickens/reading-notes/README.md

 ### Intro

-Im David Dickens, an Army Vet who loves to learn and find the next challenge.
+Im David Dickens, an Army Vet who loves to learn and find the next challenge.Aspiring Full Stack Developer.
 Some hobbies/interest include 📚 🏍️ ♟️